The relationship between self-esteem and social anxiety

 Assertiveness

-Learning it is safe and helpful to openly express your true thoughts and feelings (where appropriate) can give you a sense of empowerment and lead to more genuine friendships and connections.
-You can start with small changes such as expressing an opinion to people you trust and gradually reveal more of yourself.
+Try and express honest and real opinions (where appropriate and not rude or offensive to others).
+Learning it is safe and positive to say what you really think can give you a sense of self-empowerment and lead to more genuine friendships, opportunities and connections.
+You can start with small changes such as expressing an opinion to someone you trust and gradually learn to share more about your yourself to them, and then others.

 Things can rarely be perfect in life – especially in social interactions where so many different things can happen quickly.
-Even though it’s hard, the ability to let go and accept that there will be difficult experiences is a skill we can develop.
-We need to learn from any genuine issues, but some of the things we ruminate about can be the result of over-analysing.
+Even though it’s hard, the ability to let go and accept that there will be mistakes, times when things do not go well, is a skill we can develop.
 Other people may not have noticed an issue, or even if they did, may not have judged us in the ways we fear.

 Learn how to Challenge Negative Thinking

 Journalling – writing down thoughts and feelings – can give us a way to reflect and learn from experiences.
 Sometimes just writing things down brings a sense of relief from difficult feelings and can help you to think about future ways forward.
-Create a list of the ways you want to move forward in your life.
-Having a list of future goals helps foster a sense of purpose.
+See our worksheets at worksheets for social anxiety.

 Celebrate Small Achievements